In this post, I’ll shed more light on how to use stripe to process payments as a non US resident for your online business.

 Also, you need to click the “Terms and Condition” box to continue to the next step.

-To get yourself a free US number that works fine, you can download the TextPlus App on Google play store.
+To get yourself a free US number that works fine, you can download the TextPlus App on the Google play store or use a more reliable paid app like DingTone.

 Step 4.
 Enter Your Business Information